jackson-lewis/shiftr-wp-install/README.md

 > It is always advised you fetch the database and media together, as media is dependant on the database.
 Only fetch the database if you are confident there are not recent media changes.

 ### Woocommerce Ready
-`woo-override <file>` - Copying a Woocommerce template file to your theme is a breeze with this Woo specific command.
+`wc-template <file>` - Copying a Woocommerce template file to your theme is a breeze with this Woo specific command.
 File references should be relative to the template directory within the Woocommerce plugin.
-For example, to get the cart-empty template, just do `woo-override cart/cart-empty.php`.
+For example, to get the cart-empty template, just do `wc-template cart/cart-empty.php`.